 I really recommend you take a boat trip when you’re in Bruges!

-Unsurprisingly after all that not-so-healthy Belgium food, it’s no wonder that by evening I was feeling very sick and because I was travelling to Belgium solo I had no need to see Bruge’s nightlife so I had an early night and woke up fresh for the next day.
+Unsurprisingly after all that not-so-healthy Belgium food, it’s no wonder that by evening I was feeling very sick and because I was travelling to Belgium solo I had no need to see Bruge’s nightlife so I had an early night and woke up fresh for the next and last day of my 3 days in Belgium!

-With time not particularly on my side, I left Bruges straight away after the walking tour had finished.
+With time not particularly on my side during my 3 days in Belgium, I left Bruges straight away after the walking tour had finished.
 In the end, I spent 24 hours in Bruges but I felt I saw a lot and I definitely learned a lot by doing the free walking tour so I was happy to leave!

 Brussels has 3 train stations- Midi (South), Central and Nord (North).
 My Megabus was leaving Brussels that evening from Nord Station so I got off the train from Bruges here and stored by bag untl later so I could see Brussels that afternoon.